 - salt and pepper to taste

-- Pinch of hot pepper flakes more to taste
+- ¼ teaspoon hot pepper flakes more to taste

-Cut all vegetables into chunks that will fit into your food processor.
+- Cut all vegetables into chunks for your food processor.

-Reduce heat to low, and let simmer for two to three hours, stirring occasionally and adding beef broth or water if too much liquid has evaporated.
+- Reduce heat to low, and let simmer for up to two hours, stirring occasionally and adding tomato juice or water if too much liquid has evaporated.

-When ready to serve, taste sauce one more time and adjust seasonings if need be, remove bay leaves.
+- When ready to serve, taste sauce one more time and adjust seasonings, remove bay leaves.

-Serve over pasta of your choice, sprinkle with chopped fresh parsley (or basil) and freshly grated Parmesan cheese (optional).
+- Serve over the pasta of your choice, sprinkle with chopped fresh parsley (or basil) and freshly grated Parmesan cheese (optional).

 - Depending on what tomato sauce you use, whether it's a ready made store bought pasta sauce, crushed tomatoes, or plain tomato sauce you will have to adjust the seasonings to your liking, adding a little at a time and tasting often is the trick to a great tasting sauce!